 Gastritis is a redness and swelling (inflammation) of the stomach lining.

-It can be caused by drinking too much alcohol, eating spicy foods, or smoking.
+It can be caused by drinking too much alcohol, certain medicines, or smoking.

 Some diseases and other health issues can also cause gastritis.